bibleexchange/courses/church-history/100_apostolic-church/apostolic-church.md

 #### Illuminating

-The Holy Spirit illuminated their minds to understand what they were not able to understand before (John 12:16, I Cor.
+The Holy Spirit illuminated their minds to understand what they were not able to understand before (Luke 24:45; John 12:16; John 16:13; I Cor.
 2:14).

 #### Empowering

-The Holy Spirit empowered them to preach and to work miracles (Acts 4:22, 6:15).
+The Holy Spirit empowered them to preach and to work miracles (Mark 16:20; Acts 6:15).

+#### Abiding

 The Holy Spirit came on the Day of Pentecost and will abide until the Church is raptured (As long as the Church is here the Holy Spirit will be here in the manner in which He came on the Day of Pentecost) (Acts 2:39).